MonicaisHer/edgex-go/snap/README.md

 snapcraft prime --shell
 ```

-It produces prime directory instead of *.snapfile, and copies its prime directory to the current working directory on the host system -
+It produces a prime directory instead of the snap file, and copies its prime directory to the current working directory on the host system -
 outside of any build environment container.

 3. Install an unpacked snap using a bind mount to test out the snap defined in the project directory